obiora789/My_Personal_Blog/README.md

 ## Configuring the Application

-Before you can run the Flask Blog, you will need to configure the application by creating a `.env` file in the root directory.
+Before you can run my Blog, you will need to configure the application by creating a `.env` file in the root directory.
 The `.env` file should contain the following environment variables:

 ```
 APP_SECRET=<your_app_secret_key>